A JD or first professional degree in law is required to apply.

 - Video interview

-International applicants only: All international applicants must submit evaluated transcripts and confirmation of their English fluency through a TOEFL or IETLS score.
-Applicants can request a Skype interview in lieu of submitting a score.
+International applicants only: All international applicants must submit evaluated transcripts and confirmation of their English fluency through a TOEFL or IELTS score.
+Applicants can request a Zoom or Microsoft teams interview in lieu of submitting a score.

 Learn more about application requirements.